Paulo César dos Santos

 Paulo César dos Santos (6 September 1952 – 14 December 2020), better known as Paulinho, was a Brazilian singer and percussionist, member of the group Roupa Nova.
 He died at the age of 68, from multiple organ failure after a cardiopulmonary arrest aggravated by COVID-19.

 Career

 Paulinho was born on 6 September 1952 in the city of Rio de Janeiro.

-In the early 1970s, Paulinho was a vocalist and percussionist for a Rio dance band called Los Panchos Villa, alongside Kiko and Feghali, his future companions in Roupa Nova.
+In the early 1970s, Paulinho was a vocalist and percussionist for a Rio dance band called Los Panchos Villa, alongside Kiko and Ricardo Feghali, his future companions in Roupa Nova.
 At that time, he was already attending the performances of the band Os Famks, which had great influence on the night in Rio.
 In 1974, he received an invitation to sing and play in this second band.
 Shortly after entering, he invited Kiko to replace the guitarist.